Preparation: Have proxy credentials ready

 - InstantProxies IP address

-- Port number (defaults to
+- Port number

 Set up proxy in Linux

-- Environment variables (http_proxy, https_proxy)
+- Environment variables such as

 Your proxy format will usually be: